Graph Matching with Bi-level Noisy Correspondence: Experiments

 \paragraph{Datasets.} We conduct experiments on Pascal VOC with Berkeley annotation~\cite{pascalvoc}, SPair-71K~\cite{spair71k}, and Willow Object Class~\cite{willow}.
 For extensive evaluation, we report the average and per-category performance.
 The objective of all experiments is to maximize the average matching accuracy.

 \paragraph{Implementation details.} We implement our method in PyTorch 1.10.0 and conduct all evaluations on the Ubuntu-20.04 OS with an NVIDIA 3090 GPU.
 For all datasets, we use the exact same set of hyper-parameters.
 The encoder network consists of an ImageNet-pretrained VGG16~\cite{vgg} image encoder, a graph neural network SplineCNN~\cite{splinecnn}, and a two-layer projection head~\cite{simclr}.
+All details of the network have been presented in Appendix~\ref{app:b}.
 To optimize the networks, we adopt Adam optimizer~\cite{adam} with the default parameters and set the initial learning rate as $3e^{-4}$.
 The learning rate for fine-tuning the VGG network is $2e^{-5}$.
 The batch size is set to 8 image pairs and the distillation temperature $\alpha$ is fixed to 0.4.
 To obtain the permutation matrix $\mathbf{Y}$, we perform the Hungarian algorithm on the similarity matrix $\mathbf{S}$ obtained from the base encoder following~\cite{NGM,liu2021joint,PCA,IPCA,ASAR,DLGM}.